lwshang/pullable/PULLABLE.md

 ## Automate the Routine in CI

-This project also provides an CI job which build the canister and create a new release from it.
+[This CI configuration](.github/workflows/release.yml) demonstrates how to use GitHub Action to automate the deploy routine.

-The workflow will be like:
+Then the workflow will be like:

-1. Push a git tag and wait for the GitHub release complete
+1. Push a git tag and wait for the GitHub release to complete
 2. Download the canister wasm from the release assets, e.g.
    ```sh
    > wget https://github.com/lwshang/pullable/releases/latest/download/service.wasm